fusonic/linq/README.md

 Examples
 -----

-Calculate the average file size of files in a directory
+Calculate the average file size of files in a directory:
 ``` php
 $source = glob("files/*");
 Linq::from($source)